 Minister of State with special responsibility for Mental Health and Older People

-He is a TD representing the Cork South-West Constituency.
+Jim Daly TD represents the Cork South-West Constituency.
 Jim is a member of a number of Oireachtas Committees, including: Business; Children and Youth Affairs (Chair); Education and Skills; and Procedure (Dáil).
 He entered politics having been first elected to Cork County Council in 2004 and was re-elected in 2009, topping the poll in the Skibbereen electoral area.
 He was also elected Mayor of County Cork in 2010.
 A native of Drinagh, Co.
 Cork, Jim is one of eleven children.
 He is married to Virge and father to four sons.

 A qualified primary school teacher, Jim was principal of the Gaelscoil in Skibbereen from 2002 to 2005 and has a particular interest in special needs education.